 - Wolf biologist and educator, Jon Trapp, will also join the group for two days.

-- All of your dinners and breakfasts are included, as well as trail lunches each day (starting with dinner on Day 1 and ending with breakfast on Day 5).
+- All of your meals are included starting with dinner on Day 1 and ending with breakfast on Day 5.
 Gratuity for these meals is also included.